frictionlessdata/frictionlessdata.io/rfcs/0006-software-structure.md

 - continue maintaining `datapackage-py` as a part of SDK
 - deprecate various `tableschema-sql/pandas/etc` drivers in favour of `frictionless-py`
 - deprecate `goodtables-py` in favour of `frictionless-py`

+---

+## Meeting 28 July 2020

+> TOTAL AGREEMENT: SDK (“driver”) + Toolkit (aka Framework / Platform)

+Decisions:
+- [Agreed] Converge on Frictionless lib patterns for SDKs.
+- [Agreed] Adopt frictionless-py approach to toolkit => Python/R/JavaScript.

+Summary:
+- Two types of thing going forward:
+  - Driver (SDK): a low level connector that speaks “Frictionless”.
+For a language this is a low level SDK around Resource / Dataset / Table Schema etc.
+  - Toolkit: set of useful user-focused utilities.
+More high level kind of thing wranglers, developers are actually looking for.
+- Drivers for as many languages / tools as possible
+- Toolkits focused on python (javascript / R)